Can Babies Have Pesto?

 Ingredients in basil pesto

 There are no ingredients of particular concern in classic basil pesto, which contains olive oil, pine nuts, basil, garlic, cheese, and salt.
-All these ingredients are fine for babies, unless, of course, they have already shown signs of allergies to any of them.
+All these ingredients are fine for babies unless they have already shown signs of allergies to any of them.

 Salt

-Just like adults, it's not recommended for babies to have too much salt in their diets, and some pesto sauces (cheaper ones in particular) do have quite high levels, so that's something to watch out for.
+Just like adults, it's not recommended that babies consume too much salt, and some pesto sauces (cheaper ones in particular) have quite high levels, so that's something to watch out for.

 Cheese